sfigg/commercialization-public/manufacture/desktop/deploy-a-custom-image.md

 ## <span id="bkmk-3"></span><span id="BKMK-3"></span>Step 3: Capture an image of the installation

-In this step, you will capture an image of the reference installation by using the Deployment Image Servicing and Management (**DISM**) tool and then store the custom image on a network share.
+In this step, you'll capture an image of the reference installation by using DISM and then store the custom image on a network share.

 1. Boot the reference computer by using your bootable Windows PE media.